git-ecosystem/git-credential-manager/docs/multiple-users.md

 Git hosting providers (like GitHub or Bitbucket) _do_ have a concept of "user".
 Typically it's an identity like a username or email address, plus a password or other credential to perform actions as that user.
 You may have guessed by now that GCM (the Git **Credential** Manager) does work with this notion of a user.

-## People, identities, credentials, oh my!
+## People, identities, credentials, oh my

 You (a physical person) may have one or more user accounts (identities) with one or more Git hosting providers.
 Since most Git hosts don't put a "user" part in their URLs, by default, Git will treat the user part for a remote as the empty string.
 If you have multiple identites on one domain, you'll need to insert a unique user part per-identity yourself.